snogaraleal/adjax/README.md

 # Django ADJAX

-**Adjax** lets you call Python functions defined in the server from JavaScript code in the client in a safe way.
-Adjax is a simple AJAX-based RPC mechanism for Django.

-Adjax provides argument type validation and an extensible JSON serializer that allows you to plug in your own types.
+**Adjax** lets you call Python functions from JavaScript.
+Adjax is a simple AJAX-based RPC mechanism for Django that provides argument type validation and an extensible JSON serializer that allows you to plug in your own types.

 ## Installation